coolneighbors/unWISE-verse/README.md

 Enter the required fields for zooniverse and or file information.

+You can change the size, FOV, post processing effects, and image parameters by changing options under the "metadata" option.

-If you would like to rescale the image, click the metadata button and input an integer scaling factor (default is 1)
+* If you would like to rescale the image, click the metadata button and input an integer scaling factor (default is 1)

-If you would like to add a grid to the image, click the metadata button and select "Grid"
+* If you would like to add a grid to the image, click the metadata button and select "Grid"

+* Change the FOV of the image by modifying the FOV field (integer inputs only)

+* Change the minbright and maxbright of the image by changing the values in these respective fields.
+Minbright sets all pixel values below a set luminosity (in vega nmags) to black, while maxbright sets all pixel values above a set luminosity (in vega nmags).
+Pixel values in between these min/maxbright parameters are assigned to a gray value by a linear stretch between the min and maxbright parameters.

 Select "Print progress" to view program progess.
 Do not change this selection after hitting submit and before program has completed.